-where µ is the mean and σ the standard deviation of the production time-series.
-The value of the indicator is inversely proportional to the risk of annual production losses, and it has been tested for annual agricultural time-series [32,33,42], vegetation primary production [40,41] and water resources [40].
+This annual production resilience indicatorhas been already applied to annual agricultural production [32,33,42], vegetation primary production [40,41], and water resources [40].
+Concerning agricultural production, Rp is inversely proportional to the risk of annual production losses over homogeneous production areas and increases with diversity.
+These and other properties of the annual production resilience indicator are summarized in Appendix A.

-Real time-series often display non-stationarities such as trends and low-frequency variations that hinder the computation of Rp because µ and σ are not well defined [33,42].
-In this case, time-series need to be normalized in such a way to filter out the low-frequency variability and to isolate the annual production fluctuations whose amplitude and frequency can be related to resilience.
-This requires computing the smoothed production time-series using LOESS algorithm [43], for instance, which is used to normalize the production anomalies and standard deviation:
+This article illustrates how Rp can be implemented to evaluate complex production systems taking the example of crop production in European countries.
+Crop production time-series often display non-stationarities such as trends and low-frequency variations that hinder the computation of Rp because µ and σ may be dependent on covariate(s)[33,42].
+In this case, time-series need to be processed in such a way to filter out the low-frequency variability and isolate the annual production fluctuations whose amplitude and frequency can be related to resilience.
+This is usually performed byby applying smoothing procedures such as LOESS (locally estimated scatterplot smoothing)[43]: :

-Pi = loess (pi),
+(3) Pi = loess (pi),